lifting-bits/anvill/README.md

 Clang compiler would produce if it were executed on a semantically equivalent C function.

-## License

-All code in this directory and all subdirectories is subject to the AGPL v3 license.
-The details of that license can be found in [LICENSE](LICENSE).

 <!-- ## Build Status

 |       | master |